TRANSPARENT GOVERNMENT IS A HALLMARK OF A HEALTHY DEMOCRACY

 2. Adapt the CRA to modern methods of campaigning — Additionally, there are now numerous national and local independent groups participating in state elections in a variety of ways, ranging from campaign ads coordinated with candidates to an occasional ad mentioning a public official who is running for re-election.

-Since then, the Office of the New Mexico Secretary of State has taken action through rules and regulations to provide important definitions and enforceable provisions to shore up some of the loopholes in the CRA.
-Rules clarifying campaign reporting requirements for PACs and independent spenders were passed, giving voters the right to know who is behind the huge independent expenditures expected in the 2018 elections.
+Common Cause New Mexico also continues to work with the Office of the New Mexico Secretary of State through rules and regulations to provide important definitions and enforceable provisions to shore up some of the loopholes in the CRA.

 Join Us